 Weapons are not permitted anywhere on school grounds or at any school activity.
-Any student who brings a weapon to school, or to any school activity, who is in possession of a weapon, or who threatens others with a weapon may be expelled from the school.
+Any student who brings a weapon to school, or to any school activity, who is in possession of a weapon, or who threatens others with a weapon may be administratively withdrawn from the school.
 Any item used to threaten or cause bodily harm may be considered a weapon.
+In particular, the possession of any instruments or objects that can be used to inflict serious harm on another person or that can place a person in reasonable fear of serious harm with be considered weapons.
+Included in this category are BB guns, Airsoft guns, and toy or replica guns represented as real guns.
+Also included in this category is the possession or storage of items which are prohibited at school, including but not limited to ammunition clips, bullets, or cartridges, flammable liquids, combustible materials, poisonous substances, mace, pepper spray and any other items which may result in injury.